-12.3.3 Systems out of service.
-When sprinkler systems are shut-off or otherwise inoperative for periods greater than 48 hours for repair of service, the FAHJ must be notified immediately.
+12.3.6 Inactive Systems.
+When automatic sprinkler systems are shut-off or otherwise inoperative for periods greater than 48 hours for repair of service, the FAHJ must be notified immediately.

 SEC.
 96.1.APP.B103.3.
 AREAS WITHOUT WATER SUPPLY SYSTEMS.